Sai Pallavi: In the media

 In June 2022 in an interview with GreatAndhra, she commented that the film The Kashmir Files portrayed the killings of Kashmiri Pandits, during the 1990 exodus, and further asked if that is a religious conflict then what should be the difference between itself and cow vigilantism, referring to a recent incident where a Muslim was driving cows was beaten up and later forced to chant "Jai Shri Ram".
 The interview soon went viral and attracted criticism online.
 She later issued a clarification statement on her Instagram handle that her statements in the interview were misunderstood, and that she would neither trivialize a tragedy nor be comfortable with mob lynchings.
+In another instance, an excerpt of an interview resurfaced where Pallavi expressed her opposition to violence, stating, "People in Pakistan think our army is a terrorist group.
+But for us, it is them.
+So, the perspective changes.
+I don't understand violence."
+This statement also drew significant criticism, with many calling for a boycott of her work.